-How to Transition Into Retirement
+How to Transition to Retirement

 The transition into retirement from the workplace is one of life's biggest changes.
 No more getting up for work, no more interaction with your co-workers, no more deadlines or work-related responsibilities.
 While the financial transition is often discussed and written about, the emotional side of retirement deserves its own conversation as well.
 How will you keep busy mentally and otherwise?
+Here are some tips on how to transition to retirement.

 Decide How You Want to Spend Retirement